KlashbeN/BrowseAMall/README.md

 * Browse
 	* Search tool for different malls.
 This would lead the user to the mall's page.
 	* Each mall page would contain informations about the mall.
 These informations range from a guide to location, the mall's opening hours and contact number and shop directory.
 The shop directory uses a search function where user enters the shop they would like to enquire and it would show the user the shop's name, unit and contact number.
+	* Google Maps used to provide users the directions to get to the place.(Only Ion Orchard)
 	* Currently, we have mall pages for Vivo City, Ngee Ann City and Ion Orchard.
 * Parking rates
 	* The carpark rates of all malls in Singapore to allow people to have easy reference and access to them.